richmahn/en_tn/gal/04/intro.md

 #### Structure and formatting ####

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
-The ULB does this with the poetry that is quoted from the Old Testament in 4:27.
+The ULB does this with verse 27, which is quoted from the Old Testament.

 #### Special concepts in this chapter ####

 ##### Sonship #####
-This is a complex issue discussed in this chapter.
-Scholars have many views on the issue of Israel's sonship.
-Not all of Abraham's physical descendants inherit the promises of Abraham.
-Only the children of Abraham, through his sons Isaac and Jacob, can inherit those promises and only those who follow him spiritually.
-It is through their faith that they become adopted into the family as sons with an inheritance ("children of promise").
-(See: [[rc://en/tw/dict/bible/kt/inherit]], [[rc://en/tw/dict/bible/kt/promise]], [[rc://en/tw/dict/bible/kt/spirit]], [[rc://en/tw/dict/bible/kt/faith]] and [[rc://en/tw/dict/bible/kt/adoption]])
+Sonship is a complex issue.
+Scholars have many views on Israel's sonship.
+Paul uses sonship to teach how being under the law differs from being free in Christ.
+Not all of Abraham's physical descendants inherited God's promises to him.
+Only his descendants through Isaac and Jacob inherited the promises.
+And God only adopts into his family those who follow Abraham spiritually through faith.
+They are children of God with an inheritance.
+Paul calls them "children of promise."
+(See: [[rc://en/tw/dict/bible/kt/inherit]], [[rc://en/tw/dict/bible/kt/promise]], [[rc://en/tw/dict/bible/kt/spirit]] and [[rc://en/tw/dict/bible/kt/faith]] and [[rc://en/tw/dict/bible/kt/adoption]])

 #### Other possible translation difficulties in this chapter ####

 ##### Abba, Father #####
-Abba is an Aramaic word.
-It was an informal way to refer to a person's father in ancient Israel.
-Paul "transliterates" its sounds by writing it with Greek letters.
+"Abba" is an Aramaic word.
+In ancient Israel, people used it to informally refer to their fathers.
+Paul "transliterates" its sounds by writing them with Greek letters.
+(See: [[rc://en/ta/man/translate/translate-transliterate]])
 ## Links: ##

 * __[Galatians 4:1](./01.md)__